grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Hemi sat at the end of the table with Shakes electric motor manual open in front of him, eating his rice with one hand while scribbling down notes in the other.

+[//]: # (Around here: have Percy patch up with Chips, enough to get her working on patching the hull again at least.)

-Their hunger got the better of any conversation for a few minutes as they shoveled mounds of rice, egg, and cabbage into their mouths.
+Their hunger got the better of any conversation for a few minutes as they shoveled mounds of rice, egg, and cabbage.
 Gregory returned and served himself, and then got up a few minutes later to fry two more eggs for Chips and Owen when they arrived, and few minutes later had to get up to make Shakes another egg.
 All told, every one of them had at least two servings and Chips and Shakes each ate three servings apiece.
 Gregory never got to sit for more than a minute, and when no more eggs were being demanded, he got up again to put coffee on.

 ### A plan